 Sweet Corn & Mascarpone Risotto with Basil Oil

-I’ve started seeing corn at the Farmer’s Market, so this delicious sweet corn, parmesan & mascarpone risotto has to happen tonight on the blog!
+This sweet corn risotto is just everything.
+Sweet corn and mascarpone risotto with basil oil is what we’re making today!
+I’ve started seeing corn at the Farmer’s Market, so this delicious sweet corn, parmesan & mascarpone risotto has to happen tonight.
 You will absolutely swoon over this recipe, I definitely did!

 It’s not only a creamy risotto mixed with parmesan and mascarpone, but it’s topped off with an easy homemade basil oil, that is bright, summery and just all the vibes right now.
 We’ll go through all the steps to make the perfect risotto and the full recipe below!